FelixFever/tripleseat-php/README.md

 Until v1 there may be backward incompatible changes with every minor version (0.x).

+### How is this fork different

+- Compatible with PHP 8
+- Adds a method to get total page count to make it possible to build a pager.

 ### Getting started

 First, create a new instance of the Tripleseat client and provide the API keys for authentication.